qiqiMagicCity/Trading777/apps/web/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/create-next-app).

+## Data Format Note

+When working with sample data such as `public/trades.json`, **short** positions and trades must use negative `qty` values.
+For example, a short position of 80 shares of AMZN should appear as `"qty": -80`.
+This ensures short exposure is represented consistently across the application.

 ## Getting Started

 Copy the repository root `env.example` file to `.env` and fill in the required API keys before running the application.